cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 custom colors to be.

 You can probably pick a couple of those and start making some big improvements.
-That's a good option, but there's another way I like to do it adding some custom colors.
+That's a good option, but there's another way I like to do it by adding some custom colors.

-LEAVING OFF HERE ---------

-You need to require the colors from tailwind?:
-`const color = require("tailwindcss/colors")`

-I've been using a
-couple of different dark mode plugins for years.
-It seems to really help my eye strain so I've been using it for years now.
+I've been using a couple of different dark-mode plugins for years.
+It seems vastly reduce my eye strain so I've been using it for years now.

 As long as I can remember, I've usually preferred dark themes, they just seem to be much easier on my eyes.
-It seems over the past couple of years, a lot more sites are supporting dark mode options, but didn't used to be the case so I usually use a browser plugin to convert all sites to dark mode.
+It seems over the past couple of years, a lot more sites are supporting dark-mode options, but that didn't use to be the case so I usually use a browser plugin to convert all sites to dark-mode.
 The main one I've been using is [Dark Reader](https://darkreader.org/)

-I think it does a great job at converting sites to dark mode, so much so that I decided to take a little inspiration from it.
+I think it does a great job at converting sites to dark-mode, so much so that I decided to take a little inspiration from it.

-For a good starting point to creating a nice dark mode theme, I usually open the site with the Dark Reader active, open my inspector and use a color-dropper to get the color codes the Dark Reader plugin is using.
+For a good starting point for creating a nice dark mode theme, I usually open the site with the Dark Reader active, open my inspector, and use a color-dropper to get the color codes the Dark Reader plugin is using.

 I'll make note of those hex codes and add them as [custom